 Juliet Wood is a painter of contemporary life and portraits.
 She studied at the Slade School of Fine Art, followed by a post-graduate year in Italy, studying the Renaissance masters.

-Juliet’s independent paintings are inspired by the realities of contemporary life, human interaction, music and the poignancy of what is so often seen yet unspoken.
+Juliet’s independent paintings are inspired by the realities of contemporary life, human interaction, and the poignancy of what is so often seen yet unspoken.
 She has been dedicated to making art accessible for over two decades, through not only her subject matter but the approach itself to showing her work.

-In 2018, she has been working on a series of paintings of refugees in London, including survivors of trafficking and modern day slavery.
+She is currently working on a series of paintings of refugees in London, including survivors of trafficking and modern day slavery.
 In 2013, she exhibited a major collection made over the course of a decade in the nearby community of fast-growing and post-railway town Swindon.
 Launched by a public figure-drawing event in the central plaza of Swindon, the exhibition raised extensive interest and participation in visual art among those who were the very subject of the pictures.
 For several weeks, the exhibition was shown daily on a BBC Big screen in the central plaza, seen by many people unfamiliar with paintings or galleries.